Rachel Shelley: Awards

+Shelley was awarded the IOWF Award for Best Actress in 2017 (Different for Girls) and jointly won the 2024 OTT Award for Best Ensemble Cast (Netflix series Kohrra).

+She was also nominated for Best Supporting Actress at the 2002 Popular Awards for Lagaan and for Best Actress in a feature film at the Genre Blast Film Festival 2021 (Blank).

 Personal life

-Shelley lives in Notting Hill, London with her partner since 1995, Matthew Parkhill, who is a TV writer, director and producer.
+Shelley lives in Notting Hill, London, with her partner since 1995, Matthew Parkhill, who is a TV writer, director and producer.
 They have a daughter named Eden, born 8 September 2009.